Helping with the Developer’s Guide#

 For your PR to be accepted, you will also need to sign the contributor agreement.

-, the docs will be opened in a browser once the build
+• Replace html with htmlview to open the docs in a web browser once the build completes.